JuliaDocs/Documenter.jl/docs/src/man/guide.md

 ### Cross Referencing

 It may be necessary to refer to a particular docstring or section of your document from elsewhere in the document.
-To do this we can make use of Lapidary's cross-referencing syntax which looks pretty similar to normal markdown link syntax.
+To do this we can make use of Documenter's cross-referencing syntax which looks pretty similar to normal markdown link syntax.
 Replace the contents of `src/index.md` with the following